Last Updated on

 If you’re having a change of heart and are looking for the best mirrorless camera for travel then I highly recommend checking out that article.
-Also, here at Cultured Kiwi, we are huge believers in analogue photography, we have a huge film photography section dedicated to this amazing craft!
+Also, here at Cultured Kiwi, we are huge believers in analogue photography.
+We have just completed a full Canon F1 review and a review of the best 35mm film on the market, check them out.
 But, for now, we’ll continue with the best 35mm camera for beginners.

 Technology is moving so fast that it is a difficult (and costly) exercise to keep up with all the latest gear.
 A lot of photographers fall folly to the belief that new gear will make them a better photographer.
 Often times some of the most expensive camera gear in the world sits in closets, rarely making it out to the local park.

 Our world is becoming more and more digital, barely an hour of the day goes by without some form of interaction with a screen.
 Shooting film is a great way for you to take photos and disconnect from this digital realm.
 It has begun to make again in popularity over the past years, so much so that Kodak has begun making Ektachrome again!
 As a result, the second-hand film camera market is in full swing.

 The cheapest new full-frame digital camera will run you around $2000, a used Canon 5D (full frame digital camera released in 2005) will cost you around $500.
 If you shoot film, you are able to get the same full frame quality (including a few lenses too!) for around $100.
 While you do have to buy film and develop it, the skills and techniques that you’ll learn throughout this process will make you a much more efficient and thoughtful photographer in the long run.

 But with so many options available where is the best place to start?

 - Part 1: The best 35mm film cameras (SLR, Rangefinder and Medium Format)

 - Part 2: How to buy a film camera (without getting ripped off!)